Holly Mak (she/her)

 Ryan (Hong Kong)

-“Holly has has taught me how to challenge my own thoughts and beliefs, ones that I had previously been so sure were true.
+“Holly helps me to challenge unhelpful thoughts and beliefs, ones that I had previously been so sure were true.

 Often people think that counselling means having some magical being who can solve all their problems.
-Holly has given me something far more valuable: an education in my own childhood – one that has allowed me to recognise how my past shapes my perception of the world today. “
+Holly has given me something far more valuable: a supportive space to understand my own childhood – one that allows me to recognise how my past shapes my perception of the world today.”

 Ina (USA)